 Does a bear crap in the woods?

-After recording your music, embedding ISRC codes on your mp3 file is one of the firsts steps to making sure that you get paid when your song gets played on radio.
+After recording your music, embedding ISRC codes on your mp3 file is one of the first steps to ensuring you get paid when your song gets played on the radio.

 Let's get started.